DAVID WARREN, Chief Engagement Officer

 Linda has been working to expand MEDA's reach and visibility and develop high-impact resources to increase understanding, support and enthusiasm for MEDA's work since joining the organization in 2007.
 In addition to producing monthly electronic newsletter MEDAzine and other communication functions, she has assumed responsibilities in marketing, managing direct mail fundraising initiatives and producing a range of donor communication materials.
 A graduate of the University of Western Ontario, Linda holds a Master of Arts degree in Journalism and an Honors BA in Anthropology.

 STEVE SUGRIM, Multimedia Designer

 Steve Sugrim is an award-winning international photographer, producer and writer based in the MEDA Waterloo office.
 Travelling to such places as Tanzania, Morocco, Peru, Mexico, Ecuador, and Haiti, he takes his cameras to record and tell the stories that need to be heard.
 He has captured moments like millions of migrating monarch butterflies on the verge of extinction, struggling families living on the sides of mountains, rebuilding efforts after a devasting earthquake, to hopeful Moroccan youth starting their careers.
-In his 'spare time', he opened up a daycare center to provide quality care for over 100 local children in need.
-Steve is also an accomplished music producer / bass player, with several CDs and music videos (some on iTunes).
-He has published several books, including a recent children's book called 'Fender Finds A Way.'
+Steve also founded a daycare center in Waterloo that continues to provide quality care for over 100 local children in need.
+Steve is also a published writer and an accomplished music producer / bass player, with several CDs and music videos (some on iTunes).

 DALILAH JESUS, Graphic Designer